Fletcher Park

 About the Location

-In the early 20th century, renowned urban planner George Kessler incorporated the park into his "Parks and Boulevard System," retaining much of its original design while modernizing some elements.
+Early in the 20th century, the celebrated urban planner George Kessler wove the park into his "Parks and Boulevard System."
+He kept much of its original character while giving it thoughtful updates - kind of like restoring a vintage piece while keeping its soul intact.

-The park experienced a decline in the mid-20th century after changing ownership several times.
-However, its fortunes turned in 2013 when the Windsor Park Neighborhood Association (WPNA) assumed stewardship through an agreement involving local organizations and a grant from Keep Indianapolis Beautiful.
+The park went through a rough patch mid-century after changing hands several times.
+But 2013 marked a turning point when the Windsor Park Neighborhood Association (WPNA) stepped in as caretakers, backed by local organizations and a grant from Keep Indianapolis Beautiful.

-It includes areas for gatherings, a pollinator garden, and a distinctive sundial artwork by Andrew Severns, inspired by the park's geometric shape.
-Volunteers have also established native plant beds and a fire pit, creating a balance between ecological beauty and functionality.
+Among its notable features is a geometric sundial artwork created by Andrew Severns, inspired by the park's unique shape.
+Dedicated volunteers have established native plant beds and built a fire pit, striking that perfect balance between natural beauty and practical gathering spaces.

 All Features & Facilities